tvpollet/tvpollet.github.io/thesis_topics.md

 There is an increase in services which allow you to 'buy now and pay later' (e.g., Klarna).
 In this project, you will examine the individual differences in who uses these types of products.
 For example, do individuals who tend to hoard, rely more on these products?

 ## Gender and leadership in Psychology courses
+<a href="#thesis-introduction">back to top</a>

 In this project, you will find out whether gender influences programme leadership for accredited BPS courses.
 Women have been less likely to have been offered leadership positions?
 Is this also the case for acting as a programme leader in psychology?

+## Individual differences in Statistical knowledge.
+<a href="#thesis-introduction">back to top</a>

+You will examine the degree to which your fellow students understand basic concepts in statistics, and whether there are individual differences and how knowledge of statistics is related to performance on exams.
+This project can be run online.
+The most interesting project would include a longitudinal component (i.e. at start of semester versus at end of semester).
+It is therefore better suited as a master project.

 ## E-sports
+<a href="#thesis-introduction">back to top</a>

 E-sports are a rapidly emerging phenomenon and a million or even billion dollar industry.
 In this area there is room to explore some psychological phenomena, typically documented in regular sports.
 For example: